 Sunshine is your best source of vitamin D. Your skin naturally produces vitamin D when exposed to the sun.
 Those with darker skin don’t produce vitamin D as well, so supplements may be necessary to avoid deficiency.

 Several studies show that calcium may ease symptoms of premenstrual syndrome (PMS).
-This study concluded that women with PMS have lower intakes of calcium and magnesium, and lower serum levels.
+This

 One cup of skim, low-fat, or whole milk contains about 300 mg of calcium.
 Check the UCSF’s helpful guide to see how much calcium is in many common foods.

 A lack of calcium could lead to other health issues.
 For adults, too little calcium can increase your risk of developing osteoporosis, or frail and porous bones that easily fracture.
 Osteoporosis is especially common in older women, which is why the NIH recommends they consume more calcium than their male counterparts.

 Calcium is essential for children as they grow and develop.
 Children who don’t get enough calcium may not grow to their full potential height, or develop other health issues.